lmzuccarelli/golang-fb-mirror/NOTES.md

 #### Catalogs

-The mirror to diak flow is as follows
+The mirror to disk flow is as follows

 - read imagesetconfig
 - unmarshal imagesetconfig